pathartl/BananaSplit/README.md

 `video.php?function=split&f=<full path to input file>&start=<start of segment in seconds>&end=<end of segment in seconds>&output_filename=<output video file name>`

 Returns: Output of ffmpeg formatted in JSONP

+### Changelog

+#### 1.1.0

+- Added Windows compatibility
+- Fixed a few UX/interface bugs
+- Allowed the queue to stay opened but hidden when using the app
+- Removed the need to write thumbnails to disk

+#### 1.0.0

+- Initial Release!

 ### License